symfony/symfony-docs/messenger.rst

     By default, the transport will automatically create any exchanges, queues and binding keys that are needed.
 That can be disabled, but some functionality may not work correctly (like delayed queues).
+    To not autocreate any queues, you can configure a transport with `queues: []`.

 .. note::